-At December 31, 2022, the Company's derivative instruments, none of which were designated as hedging instruments under ASC Topic 815, "Derivatives and Hedging," consisted of:
+At March 31, 2023, the Company's derivative instruments, none of which were designated as hedging instruments under ASC Topic 815, "Derivatives and Hedging," consisted of:

-- commodity and energy futures, swaps and option contracts which relate to inputs that generally will be utilized within the next two years; - foreign currency forward contracts maturing in the next year that have the effect of hedging currency fluctuations between the Euro and the Pound Sterling and between the U.S. Dollar and the Pound Sterling; - interest rate swaps that have the effect of hedging interest payments on debt expected to be issued but not yet priced, including: - rate-lock interest rate swaps that require lump sum settlements with the first settlement occurring in July 2023 and the last in July 2026; and - an interest rate swap that matures in June 2023 and gives the Company the option of pay-variable, receive-fixed lump sum settlements; and - the PHPC Warrants (see Note 4).
+- commodity and energy futures, swaps and option contracts which relate to inputs that generally will be utilized within the next two years; - foreign currency forward contracts maturing in the next year that have the effect of hedging currency fluctuations between the Euro and the Pound Sterling and between the U.S. Dollar and the Pound Sterling; - · interest rate swaps that have the effect of hedging interest payments on debt expected to be issued but not yet priced, including: - a rate-lock interest rate swap that requires a lump sum settlement occurring in July 2023; and - $^{\circ}$ an interest rate swap that matures in June 2023 and gives the Company the option of pay-variable, receive-fixed lump sum settlements; and - the PHPC Warrants (see Note 4).

-In fiscal 2023, the Company paid \$16.3 in connection with the termination of \$208.9 notional value of its rate-lock swap contracts and received cash proceeds of \$6.7 in connection with the termination of its interest rate swap contract with a \$200.0 notional value.
+In fiscal 2023, the Company paid \$43.5 in connection with the termination of \$516.7 notional value of its rate-lock swap contracts and received cash proceeds of \$6.7 in connection with the termination of its interest rate swap contract with a \$200.0 notional value.